Home

 HEALWA and you: Evidence-based resources right at your fingertips!

 Have you ever wondered where to find evidence-based guidelines for a quality improvement project?
-Or perhaps you’re caring for a patient with a diagnosis you normally don’t see and want to get up to speed.
+Or perhaps you’re caring for a patient with a diagnosis you normally don’t see and you want to get up to speed.
 Maybe you are looking for quality patient education and don’t want to turn to Google.
 Did you know you can find all of those things and more by using HEALWA?

 What is HEALWA?

-Is HEALWA free?
+IS HEALWA free?

 What does HEALWA provide?